frSociete/diskEraserFr/README.md

 - [Download the latest version of the ISO (version 2)](https://archive.org/details/diskeraserv2)
-- [Download the previous version of the ISO (version 1)](https://archive.org/details/diskeraser) This version can only erase on disk at a time
+- [Download the previous version of the ISO (version 1)](https://archive.org/details/diskeraser) This version can only erase one disk at a time.

 These ISO files are ready to be flashed to a USB key and used for bootable operations.